Sam123ben/IDP-Integrated-Developer-Platform/README.md

 # Infrastructure & Environment Dashboard

-Welcome to the **Infrastructure & Environment Dashboard** project!
-This is a lightweight and performant web-based dashboard that allows users to **monitor, manage, and optimize their infrastructure**.
-The application is designed with a **microservice architecture** and follows a 3-tier approach, comprising a **UI**, **middleware**, and **database**.
+Welcome to the **Infrastructure & Environment Dashboard**!
+This lightweight, performant web-based dashboard allows users to **monitor, manage, and optimize their infrastructure**.
+The application follows a **microservice architecture** and adopts a 3-tier approach comprising a **UI**, **middleware**, and **database**.
+The system is fully customizable and driven entirely by its database schema, making it adaptable for various infrastructure needs.

-&#x20;

 ## Project Overview

-This dashboard provides real-time insights into various environments such as Development, Staging, and Production.
-Instead of full monitoring, it focuses on providing release and deployment statistics, version checks, and details like URLs, skipping deployments, and adding comments for a real-time understanding of the environment test cycles.
+The **Infrastructure & Environment Dashboard** provides real-time insights into various environments such as **Development, Staging, and Production**.
+Instead of focusing on detailed server metrics, this dashboard provides a high-level view of **release and deployment statistics**, **version checks**, **URLs**, and the ability to **skip deployments** or **add comments**—enabling a real-time understanding of environment test cycles.

-The UI and middleware are written in Golang, while PostgreSQL is used as the backend database.
-The app is designed to be highly modular and easy to extend with more features, such as tracking release statuses, adding or updating comments, managing deployment skips, and capturing details to better understand environment test cycles.Features
+The UI and middleware are implemented using **Golang**, and **PostgreSQL** serves as the backend database.
+The modular nature of the application makes it highly customizable and easily extendable, enabling additional features such as tracking release statuses, adding or updating comments, managing deployment skips, and capturing detailed environment data.

+### Key Features

-- **Real-time Environment Monitoring**: Monitor the status of different environments, including server health and performance metrics.
+- **Real-time Environment Overview**: View the status of multiple environments including deployment statuses and environment versions.
+- **Full Customization Based on Database**: All content is dynamically generated from the database, ensuring easy customization by updating database entries.
-- **Multi-theme Support**: Easily toggle between **light** and **dark** themes to suit user preferences.
+- **Multi-theme Support**: Toggle between **light** and **dark** themes for user preference.
-- **Lightweight and Efficient**: Designed using Golang, which makes it highly **efficient** and **scalable**.
+- **Lightweight & Scalable**: Built with **Golang**, offering a highly efficient, scalable architecture.
-- **Microservice Architecture**: Built with scalability in mind, using a microservices approach for easy future expansion.
+- **Microservice Architecture**: Modular structure for scalability and easy future enhancements.
-- **Deployment Management**: The dashboard can be extended to skip deployments, update comments, and trigger rollbacks.
+- **Deployment Management**: Extend the dashboard to manage skips, comments, rollbacks, and more.

 ## Technology Stack